Nana Boateng (footballer, born 2002)

-Nana Osei Boateng (born 17 September 2002) is an English professional footballer who plays for Sutton United, as a forward.
+Nana Osei Boateng (born 17 September 2002) is an English professional footballer who plays as a forward for Hampton & Richmond Borough on loan from club Sutton United.

 Career

 Millwall

 After progressing through Millwall's academy, Boateng's first involvement in a matchday squad for the club was on 29 December 2021 in Millwall's 1–0 win away to Coventry City, where he was an unused substitute.
-On 8 January 2022, Boateng made his debut for Millwall, coming on as an 81st minute substitute in a 2–1 FA Cup loss against rivals Crystal Palace.
+On 8 January 2022, Boateng made his debut for Millwall, coming on as an 81st-minute substitute in a 2–1 FA Cup loss against rivals Crystal Palace.

 On 24 July 2023, Boateng joined National League side, Woking on loan until January 2024.

 On 28 March 2024, he returned to the National League, to join promotion hopefuls, Solihull Moors on loan for the remainder of the campaign.

 In May 2024, Millwall confirmed that Boateng would be departing the club upon the expiration of his contract.

 Sutton United

 On 10 June 2024, Boateng agreed to join National League side Sutton United on a two-year deal.

+In November 2025, he joined National League South side Hemel Hempstead Town on loan.
+In January 2026, he joined Hampton & Richmond Borough on loan for the remainder of the season.

+On 1 May 2026, Sutton announced it would be releasing the player.